DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 ### Launch prediction

 Please execute the following command to launch the prediction with pre-trained model.
-The prediction logs will be saved under `demos/grouped_mask_prostate_longitudinal/logs_predict`, where the visualization of predictions are saved.
+The prediction logs and visualization results will be saved under `demos/grouped_mask_prostate_longitudinal/logs_predict`.
 Check the [CLI documentation](../docs/cli.html) for more details about prediction output.

 ```bash
 python demos/grouped_mask_prostate_longitudinal/demo_predict.py